AleksCela/frontend-final/README.md

 You should also have the backend-final server running.
 ## Authors

-Aleks -> AleksCela
+Aleks Cela-> AleksCela
 Fjoralba Zerka -> fjoralba29
-Eleni -> emr-tech
+Eleni Morava -> emr-tech